DC23/scriptabit/README.rst

 There are commands to list available scenarios, and to run a scenario, but they have no effect in this version.

+After running `scriptabit` at least once, configuration files will be created in `~/.config/scriptabit/`.
+These can be edited to change the default options.
+You can revert to the installation defaults by deleting the files (they will be recreated on the next run).